 All the above companies have their goals and challenges that they need to tackle throughout their existence.
 But at the end of the day, it comes down to who can hire the best talent to help them grow.
 If you want to work for one of these companies, it is important to know what their main business model is.

-By the way, if you do want to work for these big tech companies, I created a course to help you master the coding interview process while also making you a better programer.
+By the way, if you do want to work for these big tech companies, we have created two courses to help you master the coding interview process while also making you a better programer.

 One last thing.
 As the industry evolves, all of these companies know that technologies will change and their business model may have to change with it.
 Each of them have some sort of play and interest in these early stage technologies and it would be interesting to see where things shift, but their current goals and ambitions revolve around maintaining their dominance in their field.